Serie A is the top professional league within the Italian football pyramid and is considered one of Europe's leading five leagues.

 Alongside the Premier League, La Liga, Bundesliga and Ligue 1, Serie A is known worldwide as one of the most competitive leagues and is often described as the most tactical of the continent's elite domestic competitions.

-The 2024/25 Serie A season is scheduled to get underway on Saturday 17th August 2024 and finish on Sunday 25th May 2025.
+The 2024/25 Serie A season began on Saturday 17th August 2024 and will finish on Sunday 25th May 2025.

 In common with most domestic top-flight leagues across the continent, games predominantly occur at the weekend, with the majority of Serie A's matches taking place on a Sunday.